JC3008/DataEngineering_Kubernetes/Readme.md

 You'll need to type your credentials on b3_app\src\.env right after the "=" sign:  <br>
 ![Alt text](images/env.png)  <br>
 If you use a different region, adjust the region as well.  <br>
+If the file is not within the folder structure, create it in the path b3_app\src\.env and type your credentials and region.

 ## Understanding the src folder structure  <br>
 The src folder contains the whole script that performs the extracting from sources and writting into Datalake.
 The objects.py has the classes and functions that are used for it.